ubavic/wave/README.md

 go build
 ```

-The application is should work on Linux, Windows, and OSX.
+The application should work on Linux, Windows, and OSX.
 It is only tested on Linux.

 ## Todo